ababaian/VIRUSxDISCVRY/virus/Totivirus_Arthropodamyoti.md

 Upon filtering the 'virusRdRPCandidates' file for the barcode 'u508736', it resulted in 2087 matches with an A, B and C motif detected.
 The highest coverage (144497.99) was 'NODE_21893'.
 Then, I looked into the transcript using BLAST using the 'Somewhat similar sequences' parameter as there were no significant hits with 'megablast'.
 There were four hits in this search for similar sequences in which three were from the Totiviridae sp.
 (MZ218615.1,KY024325.1, MZ218620.1) and one was from Biomphalaria virus 5 (KY024325.1).
 The associated publications from these Totiviridae hits used environmental samples (animal faecal samles on terrestrial sites) across China.
 The Biomphalaria virus 5 was found in freshwater snails from the genus Biomphalaria which is a host of the parasite Schistosoma mansoni.

-### Virus Genome {Q3}
+### Totivirus arthropodamyoti Genome

 ![Genome map](img/Totivirus_Arthropodamyoti/genome_map.png)
 >Figure 1.
 Genome map of Totivirus Arthropodamyoti.
+The first open reading frame (3048 nt) encodes a coat protein and the second open reading frame (1821 nt) encodes a RNA-dependent RNA polymerase (RdRp).
+The RdRp contains conserved motifs A, B, and C shown in red, green and blue respectively.

-### Alphafold structure of RdRp
+### Alphafold structure of Totivirus arthropodamyoti RdRp

 ![Alphafold](img/Totivirus_Arthropodamyoti/alphafold.png)
 >Figure 2.
-Alphafold structure of contig (NODE 21893 from SRR1911554) with RdRp motifs A (Red) and B(green) and C(blue).
+Alphafold structure of the Totivirus Arthropodamyoti RdRp.
+This is a predicted tertiary structure of the RdRp visualized in PyMol.
+The RdRp contains three conserved motifs A(red), B(green) and C(blue).

 ###  Multiple sequence alignment of the RdRp sequence
 ![MSA](img/Totivirus_Arthropodamyoti/jalview1.png)
 >Figure 3.
-Multiple sequence alignment of RdRP sequence of all BLAST hits to the RdRp of our virus (sOTU: u508736) created using Jalview1.
+Multiple sequence alignment (MSA) of Totivirus arthropodamyoti RdRp and top hits in BLASTP analysis.
+The Totivirus arthropodamyoti RdRP was analysed on BLASTP and the sequence of top hits were aligned with the Totivirus arthropodamyoti RdRp using Clustal W. The alignments were visualized on Jalview.

 ![Phylogenetic tree](img/Totivirus_Arthropodamyoti/tree_NCBI_COBALT.png)
 >Figure 4.
-Phylogenetic tree of all BLAST hits to the RdRp of our virus (sOTU: u508736) created using COBALT (NCBI).
+Phylogenetic tree of Totivirus arthropodamyoti and BLASTP hits.
+A phylogenetic tree was generated (Dendroscope) using the BLASTp hits from the Totivirus arthropodamyoti RdRp.

 ## Discussion
 Here we have characterized the virus, 'Totivirus athropodamyotis' as identified by its barcode 'u508736' which was associated with 15 SRR runs.
 Through multiple forms of analyses, this virus was identified as a Totivirus.
 The index run SRR1911554 revealed features that are found in Totiviruses including the two ORFs producing the coat protein (CP) and the RdRp.
 However, it was surprising to see that there was no slippage site in the Totivirus athropodamyotis.
 This suggests that there is no overlap between the two ORFs and thus no fusion CP-RdRp that is made unlike in other Totivirus species.